Post Award Management

 - Ensuring that project expenditures are charged in accordance with the terms and conditions of the award and/or University policy.
 If the direct expenditures of project funds are for costs that would normally be charged indirectly, e.g., clerical and administrative expenses, postage, office supplies, local telephone calls, general-purpose equipment, or operations and maintenance, then those items must have been supported in the proposal by an explicit budget justification and must be included in the final budget awarded by the agency.
 These direct charges will be allowed only upon sponsor approval.
 In addition, when administrative and clerical costs are being proposed to a federal sponsor, the proposal must have included an explanation of the activities that allow the project to be classified as a "major project".
 The proposal must have an explanation of why the charges would be applicable to the project, NOT why the project is a MAJOR project.

-- Reviewing ledgers for unallowable costs posted to the award's business units throughout the project period and promptly transferring any unallowable charges to an appropriate business unit outside of the award.
+- Reviewing ledgers for unallowable costs posted to the fund throughout the project period and promptly transferring any unallowable charges to an appropriate fund outside of the award.
 Any questionable charges must be brought promptly to the PI's attention, and, if needed, corrected by an appropriate cost transfer.
 Transfers should be initiated as soon as possible after a need has been identified.
 Whenever expenses are moved to or between sponsored award accounts, the PI must assure that the project which ultimately pays the expense is the project which benefited from that expense, and that there is adequate documentation to support the appropriateness of the transfer.

 - Ensuring that the project complies with all appropriate University payroll, reimbursement, accounting, and personnel policies and practices.